avantoss/vault-infra/README.md

     ```

 1. Remove the temporary SSH security group
-1. Repeat the last three steps for the other Vault instances
 1. Assign DNS to your ALB that matches the certificate that you are using
 1. Locally export your new Vault address.
 You can now start using Vault